pfps/yoga-laptop/README.md

    There is also a generic program that can be used to test sensors - generic_buffer.

+   You need to have the libXrandr-devel package installed.

    To compile and install (after first compiling and installing the sensor drivers if necessary):